novicatepic/OSI2021-Grupa-10/README.md

 Chiefs are allowed to check reports which contain informations about finished flights.
 Those reports can be daily, weekly or monthly reports.
 Besides that, chiefs can see all reservations, but are unable to change them.

 Administrators can create or delete accounts of all the users in the system.
 Accounts can be suspended.
 Suspension doesn't mean accounts are deleted, it means that users can't log in to the system.
 There are maximum of two administrators and three chiefs in the system.

+This is a console application.
+Tests for this application are written in detail, there is a final report, as well as a manual for installation and SRS document.